Chapter 43 : Gold

 I grabbed the bottle from Potter, arching a challenging eyebrow.
 “I have something better.”

 The left corner of Potter’s lips hitched upwards, his eyes sparking with intrigue.
 We were now only inches apart, our necks craned so that we were facing each other.
-My eyes roved over, taking in every detail—the curve of his mouth, the line of his jaw, the way the Christmas lights washed his skin with gold.
+My eyes roved all over, taking in every detail—the curve of his mouth, the line of his jaw, the way the Christmas lights washed his skin with gold.
 “Go.”
-Potter’s whisper was accompanied by a slow, burning smile that made my toes curl.
+Potter’s murmur was accompanied by a slow, burning smile that made my toes curl.

 “I didn’t know how to ride a bike until I was thirteen.
 Thirteen.”